Squire Fridell: Career

 In 1980, Harmony Books published Fridell's book, Acting in Television Commercials for Fun and Profit, subsequently re-released by Random House in 2005.

 Fridell returned as himself in several Toyota commercials in 2010, responding to the image damage the company suffered due to a slow response to safety issues in 2009.

 He is also the co-owner and operator of GlenLyon Vineyards.

 Author

 Fridell, Squire.
 Acting in Television Commercials for Fun and Profit, 4th Edition (2009).
 Penguin Random House.

 Personal life

-Squire and Suzy (a professional dancer and dance teacher for many years) were married in 1977.
+Squire and Suzanne McDermaid (a professional dancer and dance teacher for many years) were married in 1977.
 They have one daughter, Lexy, who is pursuing an acting career in New York City.
 The family currently resides in Glen Ellen (in the Sonoma Valley region of California) where they have operated the GlenLyon Vineyards and Winery since 1989.

-His sister, Barbara, is married to former NFL player and coach Tom Flores.
+His sister Barbara is married to former NFL player and coach Tom Flores.